 Apparently, the bats urinary system accommodates this by releasing dilute urine consisting of a lot of water and fewer solutes.
 However, when the bat is resting, a new problem is faced.
 The large amounts of protein create excess urea and must be disposed of.
 The urinary system of the vampire bat then uses various hormones to make concentrated urine which consists of more urea and less water.

-Rainforest Bat Habitats
+Vampire Bat Habitats

 Vampire bats tend to live in almost completely dark places, such as caves, old wells, hollow trees and buildings.
 Colonies can range from a single individual to thousands.
 Vampire bats often roost with other species of bat.

-Rainforest Bat Reproduction
+Vampire Bat Reproduction

 Common vampire bats will almost always have only one offspring per breeding season.
 Each colony will typically contain only one reproducing male, with around twenty females and their offspring.
 Vampire bats need blood at least once every few days to survive.
 If they cannot get blood, they will approach another vampire bat whilst roosting, asking for a blood ‘transfusion’.
 The blood is exchanged mouth-to-mouth in a motion that looks very much like kissing.
 Their babies use tiny thumbs in the middle of the wing to cling on the mothers furry belly.

-Rainforest Bat Lifespan
+Vampire Bat Lifespan

 Vampire bats can live up to 9 years in the wild and up to 19 in captivity.

-Rainforest Bat Conservation Status
+Vampire Bat Conservation Status

 Vampire bats are not an endangered species and have a conservation status of being ‘Least Concern’.